ENGN2912B-2018/HPC-A/README.md

 ## Installation
 For now Qt has be installed in a Windows operating system.
 In order to run the whole program on CCV, GUI will be developed in a Linux environment.
 The version of Qt installed in Windows now is 5.11.2.
 We will install Qt 5.10.1 in Ubuntu.

+**NOTE: The following steps just the installation instruction from the official website.
+Please check the version you want to install before the next steps.**

 - **Download:**
 You can visit Qt officcial website to download Qt in all kinds of operating system, or the Ubuntu installation file can be also downloaded through the command line using wget.
 ```